alexandercoabad/AgilA8_IHP/docs/info.md

 ## How to test

+### The CI suite (`test/test.py`)

+This is what actually runs on every push - it's what `make` (RTL mode) and `GATES=yes make` (the `gl_test` CI job, against the real synthesized netlist) both execute via `test/tb.v`.
+It's four cocotb tests, and each one is written to make the *same* assertions meaningful in both simulation modes: anything that reads internal hierarchy (`dut.user_project.core...`, register file contents, `pc()`) is wrapped in `if ... is not None:` and simply skipped in GL mode, where that hierarchy doesn't exist in the synthesized netlist - only externally-observable behavior (`uo_out`, whether the design halts at all) is checked unconditionally in both modes.

+1. **`test_bootloader`** - the primary end-to-end path: bit-bangs a
+   program in over `ui_in[0:2]` (see "Loading a program" above) rather than pre-loading memory directly, so it's also exercising the bit-bang protocol itself, not just what runs afterward.
+The payload first sets `GPIO_DIR = 0xFF` at `0xF2` (needed so HALT status can reach `uo_out[7]` even in GL mode, where there's no internal `halted` signal to peek at directly), then runs `ADDI r1,r0,5`;
+   `ADDI r2,r0,3`; `ADD r3,r1,r2`, writes `r3` out to `GPIO_DATA`
+   (`0xF0`), and halts.
+RTL-only checks confirm `r1==5`, `r2==3`,
+   `r3==8`; the check that also holds in GL mode confirms `uo_out` is fully resolvable (no `X`/`Z` - see the `imem_addr` reset bug this test is what originally caught) and its low nibble reads back `8`, the value that was written to `GPIO_DATA`.
+2. **`test_boundary_continuity`** - regression test for a
+   flash-address continuity bug in `tt_um_agila8.v` (a discontinuous rebase exactly at IMEM `0x0100` that silently re-executed a flash program's first 128 bytes for anything longer).
+Loads directly into the behavioral flash model (`fmem`, via `load_flash_image()`) instead of bit-banging, since the point here is exercising flash fetch across that specific address boundary, not the GPIO bootloader path test 1 already covers.
+The program sets `r6=1`, pads with 62 `NOP`s to straddle `0x0100`, then sets `r5=17` and halts.
+RTL-only checks confirm both `r5==17` and `r6==1` - `r6` matters because a reset-then-increment register nets to the same value whether a duplicate lap silently ran or not, so `r5` alone wouldn't reliably catch this bug even though it looks sufficient.
+3. **`test_flash_regression`** - general-purpose flash + PSRAM
+   regression.
+Runs `ADDI`, `OR`, and address arithmetic to compute `r3 = 15 OR 240 (as 8-bit) = 255`, writes it to external PSRAM at address 150, reads it back into `r5`, and halts.
+RTL-only checks confirm every intermediate register (`r1..r5`) alongside the round-tripped PSRAM value, so a failure here localizes to either the ALU op or the PSRAM write/read path rather than just "something is wrong."
+4. **`test_full_opcode_regression`** - the broadest test: a
+   pre-assembled 93-word machine-code image (every opcode in the ISA at least once) loaded directly into flash.
+Unlike the other three, this one never bit-bangs a boot payload in at all - it waits out `boot_rom`'s own timeout so the design falls through into `FLASH_MODE` on its own, then drives `ui_in = 0x55` to exercise general-purpose input handling too.
+RTL-only checks confirm all seven general-purpose registers (`r1..r7`) against known-good final values, which only line up if every opcode class executed correctly.

+### Standalone debug testbenches (manual, not run in CI)

-All tests run against real RTL in Icarus Verilog, not just a Python model - `test/sim_full_top.py` and `test/test_boundary_continuity.py` exist as *independent* cross-checks of the address-routing logic alongside the Verilog testbenches, not replacements for them.
+These predate the cocotb suite above and exist as independent, lower-level cross-checks and debugging aids, not replacements for it - `test/sim_full_top.py` and `test/test_boundary_continuity.py` (the Python one, distinct from the cocotb test of the same name above) exist as *independent* cross-checks of the address-routing logic outside cocotb entirely.

-1. **`test/tb_bootloader.v`** - the primary end-to-end test.
-Bit-bangs
+1. **`test/tb_bootloader.v`** - a standalone version of the GPIO
-   a small program in over `ui_in[0:2]` (see "Loading a program" above), then checks it landed correctly in `shared_ram` and executed correctly.
-Self-checking (`RESULT: PASS`/`FAIL`).
+   bootloader path, self-checking (`RESULT: PASS`/`FAIL`) without cocotb.
 2. **`test/tb_boundary.v`** (run `test/build_boundary_test.py` first to
-   generate its `imem.hex`) - regression test for the flash-address continuity bug fixed in `tt_um_agila8.v` (a discontinuous rebase exactly at IMEM 0x0100 that silently re-executed a flash program's first 128 bytes for anything longer).
-Checks the final PC lands exactly where continuous addressing predicts, not just register values - see the test's own header for why register values alone can't reliably catch this specific bug (a reset-then-increment register pattern nets to the same value whether the redundant lap ran or not).
+   generate its `imem.hex`) - the original, standalone version of the boundary-continuity regression, checking the final PC lands exactly where continuous addressing predicts.
 3. **`test/tb_regression.v`** (run `test/build_flash_test.py` first) -
-   general-purpose flash-execution regression: ALU ops, PSRAM read/write, and the boot_rom timeout -> FLASH_MODE handoff, checked against known-good register/memory values.
+   the original standalone flash/PSRAM regression.
 4. **`test/tb_debug6.v`** - a raw cycle-by-cycle trace tool (PC, key registers, `shared_ram` contents) for debugging changes to this logic; no pass/fail of its own.